 The course costs are explained in the documentation that you should have received from the police.
 The cost of the course vary in different areas, however, you can make a comparison if you are looking in through the offer portal using your driving licence details.

-1. Your Driving License number
+1. Your Driving Licence number

 2. Bank card for online booking.
 Cost vary depending on region and should be in the documentation from Police.